Prevent winter asthma attacks

 In addition to cold weather, winter brings a host of seasonal triggers.
 Here are expert tips to help you cope with common winter allergens.

 Also be sure to dry the tree out in your garage for about a week, recommends the American Academy of Allergy, Asthma and Immunology (AAAAI).
+(You may want to hose it down before drying it out.)
 Then, shake it out to get rid of dead needles and mold spores before bringing it inside.

-The central heater: When you turn on the heat after months of inactivity, you stir up the dust, germs and particles that have been collecting all summer.
+When you turn on the heat after months of inactivity, you stir up the dust, germs, and particles that have been collecting all summer.
 Consider getting your heating ducts cleaned before using them.
 Ducts should be cleaned by professionals who know how to avoid spreading allergens throughout the house.

 Air from the central heater can also lack humidity.
 If dry indoor air is irritating your airways, consider a humidifier, set to 35 to 50 percent humidity.
 Just be sure to clean it regularly to keep mold and bacteria from growing in the water.
 If you’re allergic to dust mites, talk to your lung specialist before using a humidifier; dust mites thrive in moist environments.